WJSoftware/vite-plugin-single-spa/README.md

 `build` mode (when you run `npm run build`).
 Note, however, that if you have no need to have different import maps, then you can omit `src/importMap.dev.json` and just create `src/importMap.json`.

-Usually, the development import maps would look like this:
+Usually, the development import map would look like this:

 ```json
 {